Environment viewed from the particle and slowdown for ballistic RWRE in low dimensions: Intersections of Random Walks

-\subsection{Intersections of Random Walks}
+\section{Intersections of Random Walks}

-To prove Proposition \ref{prop: heatkernel}, we will need bounds on the expected number of intersections of two independent random walks in the same environment.
+All of our results will rely on bounds for the expected number of intersections of two independent random walks in the same environment.
 Let $X^{(1)}$ and $X^{(2)}$ be two independent random walks in the same environment starting at the origin, i.e. their joint law is given by

-\begin{lemma} Assume $d\geq 2$, and assume $P$ is uniformly elliptic, i.i.d. and satisfies condition $(T)$.
-For $N \in \N$, define